 Hitting enemy Heroes with Basic Attacks reduces the cooldown of Amp It Up by 0.4 seconds.

 Passive: Wall Ride increases Basic Attack range by 2.2.

 Increase the duration of Amp It Up by 1 second.
 While Amp It Up is active, enemy Heroes hit by Soundwave or Push-Off further increase its duration by 0.3 seconds.

-Up the Frequency lowers the Cooldown of Amp It Up but requires Lúcio to keep attacking targets as well.
-This can be a great talent but do not chase enemy targets blindly just to get a few extra Basic Attacks in.
-Experienced Lucios will in most cases get more value from Up the Frequency than from Rejuvenescencia.
+Up the Frequency lowers the cooldown of Amp It Up but requires Lúcio to keep attacking targets as well.
+This can be a great Talent but do not chase enemy targets blindly just to get a few extra Basic Attacks in.
+Experienced Lúcio players will in most cases get more value from Up the Frequency than from Rejuvenescencia.

 Up To Eleven slightly increases Amp It Up's duration.
 However, for most Heroes, Rejuvenescência will be much more effective in terms of healing than Up To Eleven.
 Even though this Talent increases Reverse Amp's duration, if you are looking to get more value from Reverse Amp, Up the Frequency will be a better choice.